remimorvan/knowledge-clustering/README.md

   in your `.zshrc` (or `.bashrc`) file and then, either launch a new terminal or run `source ~/.zshrc` (or `source ~/.bashrc`).

+- I've updated `knowledge-clustering` but I still don't have the last version:

+  This can happen if you have multiple versions of `python` (and multiple versions of `knowledge-clustering`).
+  **Solution**: Type `where python3`, and uninstall `knowledge-clustering` from everywhere (using `<path>/python3 -m pip uninstall knowledge-clustering`) except your main version of python.
+Try to then upgrade `knowledge-clustering` by running `pip3 install --upgrade knowledge-clustering`.